 Graham Reid | | 11 min read

-About eight months ago I was invited to write a chapter in a very academic book entitled Soundscapes of Well Being in Popular Music.
+About three years ago I was invited to write a chapter in a very academic book entitled Soundscapes of Well Being in Popular Music.
 It was being edited by – among others – Professor Robin Kearns of the Geography Department in the School of Environment at the University of Auckland.

 Although I am a contracted lecturer in the School of Music at the same university (and yes, I do have a degree; and yes, I am a qualified teacher) I am sure Robin – an Elsewhere subscriber – knew I was not an academic writer.